tylersatre/serena/README.md

 make a detailed plan in one session, where Serena may read a lot of your code to build up the context, and then continue with the implementation in another (potentially after creating suitable memories).

-### Potential Issues in Code Editing

-In our experience, LLMs are bad at counting, i.e. they have problems inserting blocks of code in the right place.
-Most editing operations can be performed at the symbolic level, allowing this problem is overcome.
-However, sometimes, line-level insertions are useful.

-Serena is instructed to double-check the line numbers and any code blocks that it will edit, but you may find it useful to explicitly tell it how to edit code if you run into problems.
-We are working on making Serena's editing capabilities more robust.

 ### Running Out of Context

 For long and complicated tasks, or tasks where Serena has read a lot of content, you